-Benefits of workplace diversity include an ability to more readily adapt to the changing needs of the customer, the environment, the regulatory landscape, and business conditions.
-This ability to adapt is often referred to as agility in the business literature, and represents a competitive advantage particularly in a service environment where demands are often competing and fluid in nature.
+Benefits of workplace diversity include an ability to more readily adapt to the changing needs of the customer.
+It also helps in adapting to the environment, the regulatory landscape, and changing business conditions.
+This ability to adapt is often called agility in the business literature.
+It represents a competitive advantage, especially in a service environment where demands are often competing and fluid in nature.

-This increased agility, in turn, also supports the organization’s ability to provide a broader service range to an increasingly diverse customer base.
+This increased agility, in turn, also enhances the organization’s capacity to offer a broader service range.
+It caters to an increasingly diverse customer base.
 With workplace diversity come an increase in skills, perspectives, abilities, and interests.
-Similarly, the viewpoints that are available within a diverse workplace support the organization’s ability to identify relevant and meaningful services, strategies, and values that will have the largest impact on the organization’s mission.
+Similarly, the viewpoints available within a diverse workplace support the organization’s ability to identify relevant services.
+These services and strategies are meaningful and will have the largest impact on the organization’s mission.

-What may possibly be one of the most significant assets of a diverse workplace is the organization’s ability to more effectively execute their mission statement, plans, and resources.
+A diverse workplace offers significant assets.
+One key asset is the organization’s ability to more effectively execute their mission statement, plans, and resources.

-The underlying competencies of adaptability and variety of viewpoints support the organization to both expand its service capabilities as well as execute/implement those capabilities.
+The underlying competencies of adaptability and variety of viewpoints help the organization expand its service capabilities.
+They also enable it to implement those capabilities.
 This becomes particularly crucial in a fluid work environment.

 This does not necessarily mean that workplace diversity is easily supported, or that the benefits are readily optimized and realized.
 With diversity come opportunities for communication barriers (Lyknis, Weidemeier, Williams, Gill, and Keifer, n.d.), resistance to change, and personality conflicts.

 Communication barriers can result from different viewpoints, values, priorities, expectations, or language (to name a few).
-Resistance to change often occurs when miscommunication exists, but can also present when the skills, abilities, and knowledge to implement the change is not present.
+Resistance to change often occurs when miscommunication exists.
+It can also occur when the skills, abilities, and knowledge to implement the change are not present.

-Effective evaluation and analytics are needed to insure that the appropriate barrier is identified, or your efforts to overcome obstacles will miss their mark.
+Evaluation and analytics are essential to identify the appropriate barrier.
+Without them, your efforts to overcome obstacles will miss their mark.

 Socio-cultural factors are often considered determined by upbringing and attitudes, values, family structure, religion, rituals, taboos, and concepts of power.

 Education, age, and gender are also considered central to, and expressions of, the socio-cultural factors.
-A comparison might distinguish socio-cultural factors as pertaining to upbringing whereas education and age over the lifespan can influence access and opportunity.
-Society still continues to have a lot of work to do when it comes to supporting diversity in our communities, and this includes increasing access and opportunity to groups.
+A comparison might distinguish socio-cultural factors as pertaining to upbringing.
+Education and age over the lifespan can influence access and opportunity.
+Society still has a lot of work to do when it comes to supporting diversity in our communities.
+This includes increasing access and opportunity for groups.

 OVERVIEW OF THE DIVERSITY INNOVATION PLAN GENERATOR

-The following accordion lists the components included in the diversity innovation plan discussed in the book available on Amazon and the Android App available on the Google Play Store.
+The following accordion lists the components included in the diversity innovation plan.
+This plan is discussed in the book available on Amazon and the Android App available on the Google Play Store.
 Click on each step to learn more.
-Access to the interactive tools in step 4 are available on the Innovate Vancouver website (available in the book or android app).
+You can access the interactive tools in step 4 on the Innovate Vancouver website.
+These tools are available in the book or Android app.

 Diversity Innovation Book & Android App